-Do you remember an old Zellers’ Christmas commercial in which the lady of the house had completed all her preparations for a traditional dinner and was ready to welcome her guests?
+Do you remember an old Zellers’ Christmas commercial in which the lady of the house had completed all her preparations for a traditional dinner and was finally ready to welcome her guests?
 Ding!
 Dong!
 The doorbell rang and the hostess went to the door dressed in her Christmas finery, with one small oversight.
-She had forgotten to put on her skirt.
-Oh, the embarrassment!
+She had forgotten to put on her skirt and was embarrassed beyond words!
 Now, I cannot report a comparable experience, but I have had my share of wardrobe faux pas.

 Let’s take picture day in Grade 7.
 Recall picture day?
 Crooked bangs, messed up hair, cold sores, zits.

 (After two hours of searching today, I failed to find the picture.
 Where could it be?
 I have a suspicion I ripped it up so no one would ever see it.
 In its place I am going to show you my Grade 8 picture and try to describe the missing picture.
 It’s time to use your imagination.)

 Sitting on the photographer’s stool, I looked across the room at my friend Sarah Ann.
 Just for fun, I rolled my eyes and made a funny face at her.
 Worse still, I shifted my mouth sideways.
 I resembled someone with Bell’s Palsy, and there is nothing funny about Bell’s Palsy.
 At that very moment, the photographer snapped the picture.
 What was he thinking?
 I was mortified when the pictures came back.
 And there was more.
 I had my white blouse on backwards.
 Get the picture?